ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 - Arm staff must have their Name, Company (Arm) and Location publicly visible.
 - All others should have their Name and Company visible.
 Including your Location helps us interpret response times according to time zones.

-### Leaving ARMmbed organization
+### Leaving the ARMmbed organization

-When leaving the organization please follow the following [best practice](https://help.github.com/en/articles/best-practices-for-leaving-your-company).
+When leaving the organization, please follow these [best practices](https://help.github.com/en/articles/best-practices-for-leaving-your-company).

 ## Creating new repositories